Unboxed-Software/solana-course/content/token-swap.md

 Before we get started, go ahead and download the [starter code](https://github.com/Unboxed-Software/solana-token-swap-frontend/tree/starter).

-The project is a fairly simple Next.js application re-using a lot of what was previously built out for the demos in the first lesson.
+The project is a fairly simple Next.js application re-using a lot of what was previously built out for the demo in the [Token Program lesson](./token-program.md).
 As you can see from the image above, there are a few different text inputs and buttons - all of which will submit transactions to the blockchain on the user's behalf.
 Our focus in this demo will be creating the instructions that the last three buttons will submit.

 The airdrop buttons are already implemented and should work out of the box.
 They utilize an airdrop program that's deployed on Devnet at address [CPEV4ibq2VUv7UnNpkzUGL82VRzotbv2dy8vGwRfh3H3](https://explorer.solana.com/address/CPEV4ibq2VUv7UnNpkzUGL82VRzotbv2dy8vGwRfh3H3?cluster=devnet).
 You can mint as many tokens as you'd like to your wallet to interact with the pool.